RedHatRanger/RHCE9Vagrant/rhce-practice-questions/04_apache_role_yml.md

 i) install the httpd package and the service should be started and enabled. ii) host the webpage using the template.j2 iii) the template.j2 should contain:
-     my host is HOSTNAME on IPADDRESS
+     Welcome to HOSTNAME ON IPADDRESS
-     where hostname is the Fully Qualified Domain Name (FQDN) iv) create the playbook called apache_role.yml and run the role on the dev group.
+     where hostname is the Fully Qualified Domain Name (FQDN) iv) create the playbook called "apache_role.yml" and run the role on the dev group.
 ```

 (scroll down for an answer)